 General Information About Me

-You have found your way to the website of John F Croston III, a web developer and accessibility advocate from the Washington, DC area.
+You area at the website of John F Croston III.
+I'm a web developer and accessibility advocate from the Washington, DC area.

-My blog is full of posts on what I’m up to, be it accessibility, food, travel, along with things I have created or learned, and any other web related items I might have or find.
-You will probably find a bunch of things related to food too.
+My blog is full of posts on what I'm up to.
+Be that accessibility, travel, etc. Along with things I have created or learned, and any other web related items I have found.
+You will find a bunch of things related to food.

-I enjoy web development a great deal and to accomplish my daily job; I use some of the following languages, processes, and skills.
+I enjoy web development a great deal.
+To do my job, I use the following languages, processes, and skills.

 - Section 508